 |PREPARE YOUR PIGTAILS AS NEEDED TO MATCH YOUR

 Turn one pair of long johns (MUST BE 100% COTTON OR IT MIGHT MELT!) inside out.
 With the bulk of the wire left showing (it will be on the inside when done) "sew" the wire through the pants making sure that the wire will be where you need the heat.
 On my GL1800 that is from about 10 o'clock inside to about 7 o'clock outside with extra loops at the knees where my outer pants will be flattened.
 I did a couple extra loops at my hip joints too.
 You can modify the pattern shown in the title image, but I found the zig zag shown to work the best for comfort.

 Once you are satisfied with the wiring, turn the pants right side out.
 Don your other pair of non-wired pants then carefully pull your wired outer pants over them.
 Have a helper pin the cuffs and the waistband in place.
 Remove both pair as a unit and install one ¼" eyelet in the outer layer (the pants with the wire).
 I used two small pieces of light cardboard on the front and back of the eyelet as shown.
 Insert your pigtail heavy wire through the eyelet and tie it in a knot leaving enough to work with.
-Solder to the pigtail one end of your 30awg to + of 16awg and the other end of your 30awg to - of 16awg then heat shrink to keep them separate from each other.
+Solder to the pigtail one end of your 30awg to the plus (+) of 16awg and the other end of your 30awg to the negative (-) of 16awg then heat shrink to keep them separate from each other.

 |TEST YOUR PANTS!